Home Care

 1. Reset main surfaces

 Clear and wipe down key areas like kitchen counters, tables, and desks.
-These surfaces affect how clean your home feels.
+These surfaces affect how clean your home feels more than almost anything else.
+A cluttered counter makes a clean kitchen look dirty; a clear counter makes a slightly messy kitchen look fine.

 2. Put items back in place